What is the fundamental issue?

 I am a real estate professional.
 What does this mean for my business?

 If the QM rule tightens credit further, it will negatively affect the ability of borrowers to access affordable mortgage credit.
 It will also affect consumers’ ability to choose which lender they want as some lenders are treated differently than others under the rules 3% cap on fees and points.
 Lenders who are affiliated with real estate, title, and insurance companies have to count more towards the cap than lenders who are not affiliated.

 NAR supports a definition of QM and fees and points that promotes mortgage liquidity and availability.
 The QM should be broad based and cover a wide range of traditionally safe products and reliable underwriting criteria and should not discriminate against lenders with affiliates.
 NAR supports adjustments to the QM rule should its implementation result in significantly reduced access to credit or increased costs to consumers.

 A definition of QM that only includes fees and points charged directly to the consumer will promote liquidity and consumer choice.
-Also, CFPB should be flexible and make adjustments to such things as 43% DTI cap if it is shown that access to credit has been reduced or has become unduly costly.
+Also, CFPB should be flexible and make adjustments to such things as the 150 basis point spread if it is shown that access to credit has been reduced or has become unduly costly.

 Conventional Financing and Policy Committee